MalinkyZubr/cyberpatriots-ubuntu-policy/README.md

 * removal of potentially harmful programs
 * antivirus configuration and running

+### Usage
+To use the policy, run the policy scripts in the order of their names (P1 then P2).
+The scripts are separated because the system must be restarted after software installation.
+Respond to all text prompts and questions as they present themselves.

 ### Contributing
 * All members of JSerra cyberpatriots please contribute, there is much more that can be done with this program!